How to Recognize Mange in Pet Dogs

 Treatment of Mange

-ALWAYS seek a Vet's diagnosis.
+Always seek a veterinarian's diagnosis.
 Don't try to treat mange on your own no matter how many things you read about home remedies or natural treatments.
-If your dog has had an allergic reaction and his skin is broken out you must get the proper medicine to rid him of those miserable mites.
+If your dog has had an allergic reaction and his skin is broken out, you must get the proper medicine to rid him of those miserable mites.